mle86/php-wq/doc/Ref_WorkProcessor_class.md

     it will be silently deleted
     and the method will return `null`.
     Returns `$callback(Job)`'s return value on success (which might be `null`).
     Returns `null` if there was no job in the work queue to be executed.
-    Will re-throw any exceptions/throwables from the `Job` class.
+    Will re-throw on any Exceptions/Throwables from the `$callback`.
     * `$workQueue`: See `WorkServerAdapter::getNextJob()`.
     * `$callback`: The handler callback to execute each Job.
       Expected signature: `function(Job)`.